nowadays-tech/nowadays.tech/_ventures/04_promptly.md

     alt: Promptly Landing Page
 ---

-LLMs are stochastic by design, and the quality of their output is highly dependent on the quality of the prompt.
-Promptly is a tool for developing, testing, and sharing prompts.
+Promptly is a tool to develop, test, and share prompts for LLMs.